-Lightstreamer supports native push notifications on Google Cloud Messaging (GCM) for Android devices and Apple Push Notification Service (APNs) for iOS devices.
+Lightstreamer supports native push notifications on Apple platforms via Apple Push Notification Service (APNs) and Google platforms via Firebase Cloud Messaging (FCM).

-Mobile push notifications (MPN for short) are handled by a special Lightstreamer module called MPN Module.
+Mobile push notifications (MPN for short) are handled by a special Lightstreamer Server's module called MPN Module.
 Since MPNs are designed to reach the user even when their application is not running, they can't be bound to a common Lightstreamer session.
 For this reason, the MPN Module has the ability to manage special subscriptions, called MPN subscriptions, which survive the scope of a session and are persisted on an SQL database.

-Thanks to the MPN Module, items that are already managed by the Data Adapters can now be pushed to mobile clients through native push notifications, in addition to Web based protocols.
+Thanks to the MPN Module, items that are already managed by Data Adapters can be pushed to mobile clients through native push notifications, in addition to Web based protocols.
 Making items available via push notifications does not require any further server-side development.

-These MPN subscriptions are kept alive by the MPN Module and restarted each time the Lightstreamer Server restarts.
+MPN subscriptions are kept alive by the MPN Module and restarted each time the Lightstreamer Server restarts.
 Multiple instances of the Server (e.g. in a clustered configuration) are able to pass MPN subscriptions to each other by leveraging the database.
-When an MPN subscription produces an update, this is formatted in an MPN notification according to user's specifications and sent to the appropriate MPN provider (APNs or GCM).
-An extended view of the system architecture, considering the MPN Module, is the following:
+Whenever an MPN subscription produces an update, this is formatted in a native push notification according to user's specifications and sent to the appropriate MPN Provider (APNs or FCM).

+An extended view of the system architecture, including the MPN Module, is the following:

-Figure 12-Extended view of the architecture with MON Module
+Figure 12-Extended view of the architecture with MPN Module

 Mobile clients can activate MPN subscriptions by using special APIs provided by their Lightstreamer SDK.
-An MPN subscription activation requires an active Lightstreamer session and takes both the parameters of a common subscription (data adapter, group ID, schema, etc.) and the additional parameters needed to specify how (and when) the notifications must be formatted and delivered.
+An MPN subscription activation requires an opened Lightstreamer session and takes both the parameters of a common real-time subscription (data adapter, group ID, schema, mode, etc.) and the additional parameters needed to specify how (and when) notifications must be formatted and delivered.

-The MPN Module is configured through the <mpn> section of the Lightstreamer Server configuration file.
+The MPN Module is disabled by default, but can be enabled and configured through the <mpn> section of the Lightstreamer Server configuration file.